mindkin/hourfleet/docs/integrations.md

 Save the `Publishable key`.
 Then click `Reveal live key token` and the `Secret key` will be displayed.
 It's secret for a reason - don't leave this lying around!

 **Important**: Your relationship with Stripe is governed by your acceptance of their Terms of Service.
 We are unable to manage any aspect of your relationship with Stripe, or to advocate for you.
-Other than initiating charges to your cstomers as covered by our Terms of Service, we are unable to act for or on your behalf.
+Other than initiating charges to your customers as covered by our Terms of Service, we are unable to act for or on your behalf.

 ### Zapier (Optional)